-To apply, e-mail resume, cover letter detailing your fit with the position’s responsibilities, and your starting salary requirements to: [email protected] with Policy Assistant in the subject line.
+To apply, e-mail resume, cover letter detailing your fit with the position’s responsibilities, and salary requirements to: [email protected] with Policy Assistant in the subject line.
 Only applications submitted by email will be considered.
 We are looking to fill this position immediately.
 Applications will be accepted on a rolling basis.

 The Leadership Conference on Civil and Human Rights and The Education Fund provide equal employment opportunities to all employees and applicants for employment without regard to race, color, religion, sex, sexual expression and identity, veteran status, national origin, age or disability.
 The Leadership Conference strongly encourages applications from people of color, persons with disabilities, women, and LGBTQ+, and other underrepresented applicants.